yandex-cloud/docs/en/managed-mysql/operations/hosts.md

 You can remove a host from a {{ MY }} cluster if it is not the only host in it.
 To replace a single host, first create a new host and then remove the old one.

-If the host is the master when deleted, {{ mmy-short-name }} automatically assigns the next highest-priority replica as the master.
+If the host is the master when deleted, {{ mmy-name }} automatically assigns the next highest-priority replica as the master.

 {% list tabs %}